 W. External Event ID – External Event ID self-populates once you have imported the sheet.
 Leave this column blank.
 50 Character Limit.

 X. Image – Show/film images can be imported at the same time as you import the spread sheet.
-Make sure that all of your images are all the same size and have been named for ease of association.
+Make sure that all your images are all the same size and have been named for ease of association.
 If you have multiple images for the film, the first image listed in the cell will be the main image for the film page and will also create the thumbnail using the main image.
 For multiple images, make sure to separate the image names with a comma.

-**NOTE: We recommend that all of your images are sized to 560 pixels wide x 315 pixels high at 72 dpi.
+**NOTE: We recommend that all your images are sized to 560 pixels wide x 315 pixels high at 72 dpi.

 Y. Thumbnail Image – You may leave the Thumbnail Column blank.
 When you import your spreadsheet, Agile will automatically create a thumbnail image using the 1st image from Image column.